akamariadis/akamariadis/README.md

-I am an electrical engineering student, interested in signal processing and its applications in artificial intelligence and robotics, powered by a strong foundation in mathematics, physics and programming.
-I am also an amateur musician and an enthusiast of fitness, history, and geopolitics.
-Ultimately, my goal is to leverage my multidisciplinary background to build robust, intelligent systems that can perceive, learn from, and interact with their physical environments in increasingly sophisticated ways.
+# I am an electrical engineering student, interested in signal processing and its applications in artificial intelligence and robotics, powered by a strong foundation in mathematics, physics and programming.

+My goal is to leverage my multidisciplinary background to build robust, intelligent systems that can perceive, learn from, and interact with their physical environments in increasingly sophisticated ways.

 [![Top Langs](https://github-readme-stats-sigma-five.vercel.app/api/top-langs/?username=akamariadis&layout=compact&theme=vision-friendly-light&hide_border=true&hide=html%2Ccss)](https://github.com/akamariadis)